cityofaustin/atd-airflow/README.md

 To run, Airflow depends on PostgreSQL and Redis (if you run with celery).
 These components are provided together as a small cluster in docker-compose.
 The cluster also includes an nginx reverse proxy to centralize web access to airflow's UI and/or any other additional services.

+### PostgreSQL

+Keep the postgres-data folder empty, docker will try to establish a postgres volume on here to persist its data.

 ##### Run Airflow (in detached mode):

 From the docker folder: `docker-compose -f docker-compose-localexecutor.yml up -d`